 Compatibility

 Some stores will not allow you to return electronic equipment once you have opened the package.
-Therefore, to make it easier on yourself and ensure you do not get stuck with a product that you cannot use.
+Therefore, make it easier on yourself and ensure you do not get stuck with a product you cannot use.

 Read the Instructions